 Receivables consist of insurance and intermediaries, reinsurance, and trade not related to insurance which have already been billed.
 Receivables are stated net of an impairment provision and are recorded at book value as a reasonable proxy for economic value, as all amounts are expected to be received within one year.
-The values used for solvency !! are the same as for the financial statements.
+The receivables are not past due and hence set to zero for solvency II.